If you think you may be experiencing a medical emergency, immediately call your doctor or 911.

 ERs Near Chattanooga

-The Parkridge Health family of hospitals serves Chattanooga and communities in southeastern Tennessee and north Georgia with convenient, full-service ERs.
-Our commitment to providing the highest levels of emergency healthcare has earned Level 2 Trauma Certification, Chest Pain Accreditation and Advanced Primary Stroke Center certification.
+The Parkridge Health family of hospitals serves Chattanooga and communities in southeastern Tennessee north Georgia and northeastern Alabama with convenient, full-service ERs.
+Our commitment to providing the highest levels of emergency healthcare has earned Chest Pain Accreditation and Advanced Primary Stroke Center certification.
 We treat everything from minor injuries to life-threatening heart attacks and strokes.

-There are three 24/7 Parkridge Health ERs that cover the area from the Tennessee-Georgia border to Jasper, Tennessee.
-Each ER offers dedicated pediatric and OB-GYN exam rooms and state-of-the-art imaging and diagnostics.
+There are four 24/7 Parkridge Health ERs that cover the area from the Tennessee-Georgia border to Jasper, Tennessee.
+Each ER offers pediatric and OB-GYN exam rooms and state-of-the-art imaging and diagnostics.

 What to Expect